jhendric98/automateAI/README.md

-# AI Chat System with Custom System Prompts
+# AI Chat System with RAG and Custom System Prompts

-A simple Streamlit application that allows you to:
+A powerful Streamlit application that combines AI chat with Retrieval-Augmented Generation (RAG) capabilities, allowing you to:

+- Upload and query your own documents (PDF, DOCX, TXT)
 - Create and manage multiple system prompts
 - Chat with an AI using the selected system prompt
+- Get AI responses enhanced with context from your documents
 - Save and load your custom prompts
 - Use custom API endpoints and models

 ## Features

+- **RAG (Retrieval-Augmented Generation)**: Upload documents and get AI responses based on your content
+- **Document Management**: Support for PDF, DOCX, and TXT files with automatic processing
+- **Vector Storage**: Local Qdrant vector database for efficient document retrieval
 - **Multiple System Prompts**: Create, edit, and delete custom system prompts
-- **Chat Interface**: Interactive chat UI similar to ChatGPT
+- **Chat Interface**: Interactive chat UI similar to ChatGPT with file upload capability
 - **Model Selection**: Choose from various AI models or enter custom model names
 - **API Flexibility**: Works with OpenAI, Azure OpenAI, and other compatible APIs
 - **Persistence**: Save and load your prompts between sessions
-- **API Key Management**: Securely enter your API key
+- **Context Display**: See which document chunks were used to generate responses

 ## Installation